enesbasbug/PDF-TroubleshootExtractor-GPT4-RAG-Azure-Pinecone/README.md

-# Troubleshooting Section Finder
+# Troubleshooting Section Finder using Azure AI Document Intelligence, Pinecone, GPT-4 with RAG.

 This application is designed to automatically extract troubleshooting sections from uploaded PDF documents.
-It utilizes Azure AI, Pinecone database services, and OpenAI's GPT4-Turbo model to identify and extract relevant sections efficiently.
+It utilizes Azure AI, Pinecone database services, and OpenAI's GPT-4 Turbo model to identify and extract relevant sections efficiently.

+## How It Works

+1. **Text Extraction**: Azure AI Document Intelligence helps us scrape the text from the PDF files.
+2. **Embedding Generation**: We use OpenAI's embedding model to convert the extracted text into meaningful vector representations.
+3. **Storage**: These embeddings are stored in the Pinecone vector database.
+4. **Retrieval**: Using Retrieval-Augmented Generation (RAG), we efficiently find and extract the troubleshooting sections from the PDF files.

+By combining these advanced technologies, our application ensures accurate and efficient identification of troubleshooting information within documents.

 ## Getting Started